buildkite/agent-stack-k8s/docs/git_settings.md

 # Git Settings

+This document outlines how to override git settings.

 ## Overriding flags for git clone and git fetch (v0.13.0 and later)

 Flags for `git clone`, `git fetch` can be overridden per-step (similar to